 Any written assignment begins with a topic, and your essay is no exception.
 Sometimes, the professor hands out topics for students to write about, otherwise you may be able to choose the topic for your essay yourself from a given list.
 The topic may be exact or rather broad (these will come up closer to the final years of your studies), in the latter case you will have to narrow it down according to your interest.
 The main thing that a sociology essay topic should include (or, at least, imply) is a question.
 This question should be clear, important, and interesting, and you are to come up with an answer to this question in the course of your essay.

 This is especially critical when you pick the sociology essay topic to write about yourself.
 Since you are not yet an independent researcher, you have to coordinate the topic with your professor to make sure that it is within the interest of the curriculum.
 It goes without saying that you should also clarify any other issues that may arise, so that you know exactly what you have to do during the work on your sociology essay.
+Critical analysis essay example may be helpful at this point.
 Among other issues that you should clarify, you need to know exactly how long your writing should be, how many sources you have to list in your bibliography, where to look for sources, whether you use ASA citation style or any other, whether you are writing a quantitative or qualitative sociology essay, etc. Additionally, you should inquire about any other particular guidelines that your professor may have in mind.

 Once you have no more unanswered questions as to what you should do, it is time for you to start gathering data for your sociology essay.
 When you write about sociology, the chances are that you will be expected to make a claim and then substantiate it with evidence from both your own research (that you need to document) and from the literature.
 This should pose no obstacles since you have already clarified how exactly you should do it with your professor in the previous step.
 If you are writing a quantitative essay, you stick to collecting numbers – data from various censuses and surveys.
 A qualitative essay, on the other hand, will rather stem from more opinionated sources – like interviews, and, thus, be more opinion-based itself.